Insight

 If the site only needs a small set of pages, a narrow service focus, and modest content growth, a template-based build may be commercially reasonable.
-If the firm needs strong service-page depth, clearer market positioning, better SEO support, more flexible landing pages, or room for multilingual expansion, a custom design system is often the safer long-term choice.
+If the firm needs stronger service-page depth, clearer market positioning, better SEO support, more flexible landing pages, or room for multilingual expansion, a custom design system is often the safer long-term choice.

 For law firms, the risk is not simply that a template might look generic.
 The deeper risk is that the site becomes hard to structure, hard to expand, and hard to trust once the firm starts adding more practice-area pages, FAQs, location content, and conversion paths.